awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 ----
 ## Release notes
+#### Release 1.4.3 (20th June 2018)
+* Added prebuilt docker images for AmazonLinux and Raspbian Stretch
+* Updated install-script to accept commandline argument -j and pass the value to `make` to speed up building
+* Updated install-script to accept commandline argument -d to remove opensource library installation files after finishing
+* Updated CMakeLists.txt in kinesis-video-native-build to link up libraries properly

 #### Release 1.4.2 (14th June 2018)
 * Release first version of gstreamer plugin kvssink
 * Fix gstreamer demo issue when running on raspberry pi

 #### Release 1.4.1 (8th May 2018)
 * Update log4cplus download link in install-script

 #### Release 1.4.0 (25th April 2018)
 * Fix for crash caused by latest Mac tool chain issue
 * Fix for callbacks returning incorrect custom data in gstreamer sample app
 * Support for custom logger
 * Fix for multiple callbacks when triggering connection staleness

 #### Release 1.3.1 (5th April 2018)
 * Fixed video source negotiation error caused by camera with fractional fps
 * Docker suport for RTSP streaming

 #### Release 1.3.0 (15th March 2018)
 * Fixed producer intermittent termination issue for some edge cases involving re-streaming on error.

 #### Release 1.2.3 (1st March 2018)
 * Updated install-script to fix the local certificate trust issue for curl.
 * Added steps in README troubleshooting section for curl trust issues.

 #### Release 1.2.2 (March 2018)
 * Remove open-source dependencies from KinesisVideoProducerJNI native library. java-install-script can be used to build KinesisVideoProducerJNI native library fast.
 * README note improved.

 #### Release 1.2.1 (February 2018)
 * Bug fix for producer timestamp *video playback* in the console should be fixed if proper timestamp is provided to SDK.
 Current setting in sample app uses Gstreamer frame timecode and relative timestamp (used by SDK).
 * `install-script` is updated to automatically detect OS version and avoid dependency issue on Mac High Sierra and Ubuntu 17.10.
 * Known issue: Producer timestamp mode *video playback in console* will not work if GStreamer demoapp is configured to use frame timecode and absolute timestamp (used by SDK).

 #### Release 1.2.0 (February 2018)
 * Bug fixes and performance enhancement
 * Streaming error recovery improvements